 As some of you may have noticed, I’ve started blogging daily, following the advice of digital marketing legend Seth Godin.
 I thought it might be interesting to share with you how my readership has changed with this jump.

 In December (before my daily blogging experiment began) I was blogging maybe once or twice a month, but I received most of my traffic from Google because I had hundreds of posts on my blog from the last five years that attracted attention.

 So blogging daily (business days only had a big effect, but 5X the writing didn’t increase my readership 5X (at least not in the first month.)

 What was more interesting were the numbers from JDSupra.com, a great company that helps distribute my content.

 December numbers: 3,176 views (so I get more readers of my content on JD Supra than on my own site, crazy right?)

 By blogging daily my numbers on JD Supra increased 375%

-My viral posts last month was, “What lawyers put in their bios compared to what lawyers want in their bios.”
-The post took me 15 minutes to put together, but was successful because of Matt Homan’s clever graphic.
+My viral post last month was, “What lawyers put in their bios compared to what lawyers want in their bios.”
+The post took me 15 minutes to put together but was successful because of Matt Homan’s clever graphic.

 I’ve made this point more than once, and I’ll make it again, you need to write a lot to come up with a post that goes viral.
 If you write once a month, your sample size is just too small.